Caron Butler: Milwaukee Bucks (2013–2014)

 On July 10, 2013, Butler was traded to the Phoenix Suns alongside Eric Bledsoe in a three-way trade that had both Jared Dudley from the Suns and JJ Redick from the Milwaukee Bucks join the Clippers and two different second round picks being sent to the Bucks.
 On August 29, the Suns traded Butler to the Milwaukee Bucks for Ish Smith and Viacheslav Kravtsov.
 On November 22, Butler scored a game-leading 38 points, his largest single game total since 2009, during an overtime 115–107 loss to the Philadelphia 76ers.

 On February 27, 2014, Butler was bought out of his contract by the Bucks, and in 34 games, he averaged 11.0 points per game.

 Oklahoma City Thunder (2014)

 On March 1, 2014, Butler signed with the Oklahoma City Thunder.
-Butler finished the season having played in 22 regular season games and 17 playoff games for the Thunder, as they qualified for the Western Conference Finals where they were defeated by the San Antonio Spurs.
+He finished the season having played in 22 regular season games and 17 playoff games for the Thunder, as they qualified for the Western Conference Finals where they were defeated by the San Antonio Spurs.